pandas-dev/pandas/doc/source/development/debugging_extensions.rst

 .. code-block:: sh

+   # If you're compiling pandas with setuptools, this would be
    python setup.py build_ext --inplace -j4 --with-debugging-symbols

    # If using meson, this would be
-   pip install . --no-build-isolation --config-settings builddir="builddir" --config-settings setup-args="-Ddebug=true"
+   pip install -ve . --no-build-isolation --config-settings setup-args="-Ddebug=true"

 Using a debugger
 ================